Home Vancouver Events Calendar Festivals and Events in Vancouver in 2025 Vancouver PuSh Festival in 2025

 Single Tickets

 Single tickets are sold both online and through various box offices.
-In 2024 most shows ranged from about $17 to $39 per ticket.
-We expect prices to be similar in 2025.
-There were also free events.
+In 2025 most shows range from about $15 to $39 per ticket.
+There are also a couple free events.

 To purchase tickets for the 2025 season, visit the pushfestival.ca website or call 604-449-6000.